tracykteal/msu_al340/README.md

 and you will jump directly to `hidden` without having to go through the intermediate directory.

-Try finding the closebutnotit.txt file without changing directories.
+Try finding the anotherfile.txt file without changing directories.

 ## Full vs. Relative Paths